 You may have heard of behavior driven development (BDD) and wondered what it is.
-BDD is a development process that is focused on the behavior of the software, not its implementation.
+BDD is a software development process that is focused on the behavior of the software, not its implementation.
 This makes it a popular choice for teams that want to be sure that their software works as expected.

 BDD is relevant for anyone who wants to ensure that their software works as expected.
 It is different from other development methods in that it allows for collaboration between business and technical stakeholders.
 This makes it an ideal process for organizations that want to be sure that their software meets customer needs.

 In this guide, we will explain what BDD is, who it is relevant for, and how you can set up your team to use it effectively.

 Behavior Driven Development, or BDD, is a development methodology that focuses on the behavior of code rather than its structure.
 It is relevant for teams of all sizes and is often seen as an alternative to Test-Driven Development (TDD).